 When you are looking for a wedding photographer, you are trusting them to capture this once in a lifetime gathering of people at a celebration that will never again exist.
 If you happen to have a bad wedding photography experience, and you have your wedding photos re-taken ( odiously staged ), you can never again experience that feeling of the FIRST for those moments.
 Not to mention the bad memories you have now accrewed when thinking about or lookin at the redone photos.

 Location is incredibly important in relation to price.
 The cost of living is different everywhere.
-If you live in an area like New York, it’s not completely out the window of to pay well over $20,000 for a wedding photographer because the cost of living is so incredibly high ( 137.8% above U.S. average ).
-If you compare that to a low cost of living state like Mississippi, you can likely get a luxury photographer for half that or less.
+If you live in an area like New York, it’s not completely out the window of to pay $10- $20,000 for a wedding photographer because the cost of living is so incredibly high ( 137.8% above U.S. average ).
+If you compare that to a low cost of living state like Mississippi, you can likely get a luxury photographer for much less.
 Typically the larger the city and the higher the medium level of income, the higher the average price for a photographer will be.